 onCreate()method of the

-Note: You can implement both the Chat and Calls SDKs to your client app.
-Two SDKs can work on the same Sendbird application for them to share users.
-In this case, you can allow Calls to retrieve a list of users in the client app by using the Chat SDK’s method or Chat API.
+Note: You can implement both the Chat and Calls SDKs to your app.
+Two SDKs work on the same Sendbird application for them to share users.
+In this case, you can allow Calls to retrieve a list of users in the app by using the Chat SDK’s method or Chat API.

-Add a device-specific
+You can add a device-specific